Rogit-28/Network-Performance-Monitor/README.md

     ```

 6. Open your web browser and navigate to `http://127.0.1:300` to access the application interface.
 The API will be available at `http://127.0.1:8000`.

 ---

+## 🛡️ Security Considerations

+- **CORS Configuration:** The application is configured to allow requests from `http://localhost:3000` and `http://127.0.0.1:3000`.
+In production, update these to your actual frontend domain(s).
+- **Authentication:** Consider implementing authentication for production deployments
+- **Rate Limiting:** API endpoints should be protected with rate limiting in production
+- **Environment Variables:** Use environment variables for sensitive configuration in production

+---